clojure-emacs/cider/README.md

 (setq nrepl-buffer-name-separator "-")
 ```

-* The REPL buffer name can also display the port on which the nrepl server is running.
+* The REPL buffer name can also display the port on which the nREPL server is running.
 Buffer name will look like *cider project-name:port*.

 ```el